It’s not really a secret that the South of France is one of my all-time favorite destinations in the world.

 I always pack lots of flowy dresses, skirts, and light tops.

-Oh, and don’t forget to pack a hat and sunglasses to protect yourself from the sun.
-Trust me, you’ll be happy you have them!
+Oh, and don’t forget to pack a hat and sunglasses to protect yourself from the sun, and either a small fan.

 Considering that November is a cooler month, it’s smart to opt for breathable fabrics that you can easily layer.